hannesnortje/Web4AI/Implementation/Phase4_Production_and_Continuous_Learning.md

 ## Overview

 Phase 4 transforms the deployed model into a self-improving system.
-It establishes production monitoring, implements the nightly evening training loop for incremental learning, optimizes RAG parameters and caching, and creates comprehensive documentation for operations.
+It establishes production monitoring, implements the nightly evening training loop for incremental learning, optimizes three-tier RAG parameters (ChromaDB + SQLite Graph + SQLite) and caching, and creates comprehensive documentation for operations.
 This phase is ongoing, with the system continuously learning from daily work and improving every night.

 ---